minnojs/minno-quest/src/0.1/manager/messages.md

 description: A simple task that displays plain messages to the user.
 ---

 The message tasks are built to be as simple as possible, all they do is present simple html templates.
 In order to load a template simply set it into the `template` property as a string, or set the appropriate URL into `templateUrl`.
-Thats it.
+That's it.
 (This is not relevant for most users, but the templates are rendered using angularjs $compile and therefore all the relevant directives are available).

 The context for the template has the following variables available: {global, current, task}.